WHO DOES THIS ADDRESS?

 (2) You must complete the salesperson’s prelicense course of at least 40 hours (we offer this course).

-(3) You must pass both a national exam and a Vermont exam within 2 years immediately preceding application.
+(3) You must pass both a national exam and a Vermont exam within 2 years immediately preceding application (details for these exams is covered in a Candidates Handbook also from our website under the drop down menu for Important Links).

 (4) You must become associated with a Vermont brokerage firm.
 A salesperson has no independent authority to perform brokerage services.
 All actions of a salesperson are for the benefit of a brokerage firm and its principal broker.